-If the camera is set for a pixel data format that yields 8 bit effective pixel depth (Mono 8, Bayer BG 8, Bayer RG 8, YUV 4:2:2 Packed, YUV 4:2:2 (YUYV) Packed), an increase of 64 in the black level parameter setting will result in a positive offset of 1 in the digital values output for the pixels.
-And a decrease of 64 in the setting will result in a negative offset of 1 in the digital values output for the pixels.
+If the camera is set for a pixel data format that yields 8 bit effective pixel depth (Mono 8, YUV 4:2:2 Packed, YUV 4:2:2 (YUYV) Packed), an increase of 64 in a black level setting will result in a positive offset of 1 in the pixel values output from the camera.
+And a decrease of 64 in a black level setting result in a negative offset of 1 in the pixel values output from the camera.

-If the camera is set for a pixel data format that yields an effective pixel depth of 12 bits per pixel (Mono 16, Mono 12 Packed, Bayer BG 16, Bayer RG 16, Bayer BG 12 Packed), an increase of 4 in the black level parameter setting will result in a positive offset of 1 in the digital values output for the pixels.
-A decrease of 4 in the setting will result in a negative offset of 1 in the digital values output for the pixels.
+If the camera is set for a pixel data format that yields an effective pixel depth of 12 bits per pixel (Mono 16, Mono 12 Packed), an increase of 4 in a black level setting will result in a positive offset of 1 in the pixel values output from the camera.
+A decrease of 4 in a black level setting will result in a negative offset of 1 in the pixel values output from the camera.